hsmgowtham/Data-Engineering-Analytics-and-Visualization-Projects/COVID-19 Data Engineering Project/README.md

 # COVID-19 Data Engineering Project

 ## Overview
 This project focuses on building a robust data engineering pipeline to handle COVID-19 data.
-The pipeline incorporates various AWS services for data storage, extraction, transformation, and visualization.
+The pipeline incorporates various AWS services for data storage, extraction,and transformation.

+## Prerequisites
+Before setting up the pipeline, ensure the following prerequisites are met:

+1. **Install Boto3**: Python library for AWS SDK.
+2. **Install Psycopg2**: PostgreSQL adapter for Python.
+3. **Create a Role with S3 Full Access**: Assign this role to your Redshift cluster for accessing S3.
+4. Customize cluster.txt file and save it as **cluster.config**: Modify the cluster configuration file according to your Redshift cluster details.

 ## Technologies Used
+- Python
+- Amazon S3
+- Amazon Glue
+- Amazon Athena
+- Amazon Redshift
-- Amazon S3:
+- Amazon IAM
-- Amazon Glue: Fully Managed ETL(extract, transform, and load) service
+- Amazon VPC
-- Amazon Athena: An interactive query service that makes it easy to analyze data in Amazon S3 and other federated data sources using standard SQL.

 ## Architecture